amaury1093/react-mapbox-gl-draw/README.md

 ### Draw Events passed as props

-These are functions that receive event data - See mapbox-gl-draw documentantion.
+These additional props are functions that receive the event data, see [mapbox-gl-draw documentantion](https://github.com/mapbox/mapbox-gl-draw/blob/master/docs/API.md).

 - `onDrawCreate`
 - `onDrawDelete`